ajagann1/nhsntool/README.md

 * full - Indicate whether you're using the full description file (fd and l are required if this flag is used)
     * ex: --full

-* all - Indicate that you're using all the usable document types (combines the previous 3 flags and has all of their requirements)
+* all - Indicate that you're using all the usable document types (combines the previous 3 flags and has all of their requirements).
+If all is set, none of the other 3 flags should be set.
     * ex: --all

 ## Optional Flags